acdh-oeaw/teilex/README.md

 ### first steps

-This projects uses modularized settings (to keep sensitiv information out of version control or being able to use the same code for developement and production).
-Thefore you'll have to append all `manage.py` commands with a `--settings` parameter pointing to the settings file you'd like to run the code with.
-For developement just append `--settings={nameOfYouProject}.settings.dev` to the following commands, e.g. `python manage.py makemigrations --settings=teilex.settings.dev`
+This projects uses modularized settings (to keep sensitive information out of version control or being able to use the same code for development and production).
+Therefore you'll have to append all `manage.py` commands with a `--settings` parameter pointing to the settings file you'd like to run the code with.
+For development just append `--settings={nameOfYouProject}.settings.dev` to the following commands, e.g. `python manage.py makemigrations --settings=teilex.settings.dev`

-6. Run `makemigrations`, `migrate`, and `runserver` and check [http://127.0.0.1:8000/](http://127.0.0.1:8000/)
+Run `makemigrations`, `migrate`, and `runserver` and check [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

-## next steps

-Build your custom awesome Web App.

 ## Tests